 In this work, the ADC values of patients with late fibrosis are lower than those with early fibrosis.
 Previous studies reported that the values of the ADC are significantly different at the different stages of liver fibrosis/cirrhosis[33,34].
 On the other hand, other studies did not find an association between grading of fibrosis and the ADC values[35,36].
-The results in our study may be explained by the increase of hepatic connective tissue with accumulation of collagen, fatty tissue, and inflammatory cells which may lead to restricted diffusion with low ADC values in patients with late fibrosis[4,5,37].
+The results in our study may be explained by the increase of hepatic connective tissue with accumulation of collagen, fatty tissue, and inflammatory cells, which may lead to restricted diffusion with low ADC values in patients with late fibrosis[4,5,37].

 In recent decades, miRs have emerged as key regulators of gene expression[38].
 Evidence is accumulating that miRs participate in the progression of liver fibrosis and regulation of hepatic stellate cell (HSC) proliferation/apoptosis[39]; in addition, they have been reported as biomarkers of liver cirrhosis by some previous studies[40].
 In this study, the levels of the miRs (miR-200b, miR-21, miR-29b) used to differentiate between controls and patients and between patients with early fibrosis and those with late fibrosis (Tables 2 and 4) were significantly different, and strong positive correlations were found between ADC and levels of miR-200b and miR-21.
 In patients with hepatic fibrosis, several miRs were identified to be upregulated in serum when compared to those in controls, and many of these miRs were also correlated with the degree of liver fibrosis.
 Several studies have discussed the role of miRs in ﬁbrogenesis, but its value is still controversial[41,42].
 Previously, miR-21 has been suggested to be upregulated at the onset of fibrosis in the human liver, and it may promote fibrogenic activation of fibroblasts.

-A possible explanation for elevated miR-21 levels in advanced fibrosis is that miR-21 may regulate transforming growth factor (TGF) β2[41] and has been shown to activate HSCs through PTEN/AKT or ERK1 signalling pathways[41,42].
+A possible explanation for elevated miR-21 levels in advanced fibrosis is that miR-21 may regulate transforming growth factor (TGF) β2[41] and has been shown to activate HSCs through PTEN/AKT or ERK1 signaling pathways[41,42].
 Moreover, induction of maturation of primary miR-21 precursor into mature miR-21 occurs via TGF-β.
-Another study added that a significant increase in hepatic miR-21 expression is associated with mitogen-activated protein kinase 3 signalling and epithelial-mesenchymal transition in liver fibrosis[42,43].
+Another study added that a significant increase in hepatic miR-21 expression is associated with mitogen-activated protein kinase 3 signaling and epithelial-mesenchymal transition in liver fibrosis[42,43].

-A considerable amount of evidence has proved that the miR-200 family participates in fibrosis[16-20].
+A considerable amount of evidence has demonstrated that the miR-200 family participates in fibrosis[16-20].
 Previous studies reported that these miRs were upregulated and that circulating miR-29 was downregulated in patients with chronic liver injury and liver fibrosis.
 Levels of miR-29 correlated with the stage of liver fibrosis[17-21].
 In the current study, the levels of miR-29 used to differentiate between controls and patients with fibrosis and between patients with early and those with late fibrosis were significantly different, and the level of miR-29 was negatively correlated with the fibrosis score.
-MiR-29b interfere with the process of fibrogenesis via inhibition of HSC activation, production of type I collagen[44] and expression of extracellular matrix genes in HSCs through the TGF-β/SMAD-CTGF signalling network[19,45,46].
-Overexpression of miR-29 weaken collagen and matrix deposition in HSCs through interfering with genes of fibrogenesis[46].
+MiR-29b interferes with the process of fibrogenesis via inhibition of HSC activation, production of type I collagen[44], and expression of extracellular matrix genes in HSCs through the TGF-β/SMAD-CTGF signaling network[19,45,46].
+Overexpression of miR-29 weakens collagen and matrix deposition in HSCs through interfering with genes of fibrogenesis[46].